django-oscar/django-oscar/docs/source/howto/how_to_handle_statics.rst

 local development, :command:`npm run watch` will watch for local changes to SASS files and automatically rebuild the compiled CSS.

-Use the command :command:`make css` to compile assets manually.
+Use the command :command:`make assets` to compile assets manually.

 Javascript
 ----------